Executive and Leadership Coaching

 Leadership coaching is bespoke and focused on your individual needs: my role as coach is to help you work toward whatever it is you want to focus on in coaching.

 Through a process of inviting introspection and self-reflection, I will help you navigate a way through what’s in the way of you achieving what you want and being the best version of yourself.

 Every coaching session is unique and I will provide relevant resources to assist you with your specific coaching objective.

-I do not recommend a generic diagnostic tool for every client – if there is value in completing a diagnostic assessment, we will talk about the best way to collect information that will be useful to you in achieving your objective.
+I do not recommend a generic assessment tool for every client – if there is value in completing a diagnostic report, we will talk about the best way to collect information that will be useful to you in achieving your objective.

 Coaching sessions are normally scheduled every 3-4 weeks, so a 6-session coaching program (based on 60-minute session length) would run over a 6 month period – but there is no specified time period and the coaching relationship can sometimes extend well beyond a year.

 A great coach will provide you with support (it should feel like your coach is truly in “your corner”), listen deeply and ask questions.
 Questions are the coach’s most valuable tool and asking the right questions is ultimately what creates awareness and leads to real change.

 Thank you so much for helping me ask the tough questions.